-Signal Hill’s Cuckolds Cove Trail currently offers one the easiest eagle viewing opportunities ever with a nest perched in the trees right below the trail: just bring a pair of binoculars and you’ll be treated to a free eagle show!
+Signal Hill’s Ladies Lookout Trail currently offers one the easiest eagle viewing opportunities ever with a nest perched in the trees right below the trail: just bring a pair of binoculars and you’ll be treated to a free eagle show!

 Another prominent but more private eagle’s nest can be found along the East Coast Trail near Mobile (Beaches Path).
-The longer distance from St. John’s means this viewpoint is much less crowded, making for a more natural and personal eagle encounter.
+The longer distance from St. John’s means this viewpoint is not often visited, making for a more natural and personal eagle encounter.

 I visited this Herring Cove eagle’s nest many times through the years, and one of my favourite visits was in the spring of 2011 when the rain was coming down so hard it felt like I was taking a cold shower… I wasn’t the only one getting soaked though, the family of eagles were visibly annoyed with the downpour too, mom was shielding her two chicks with her wings and dad was watching over them from above, loudly complaining to the heavens: